stacks-network/docs/_core/smart/clarityCLI.md

 # Clarity CLI
 {:.no_toc}

-You use the `clarity-cli` command to work with smart contracts within the Blockstack virtual environment.
+You use the `clarity-cli` command to work with smart contracts within a local-only Blockstack virtual environment.
 This command has the following subcommands:

 * TOC
 {:toc}